hashicorp/consul/website/source/docs/agent/http.html.markdown

 note is that when the query returns there is **no guarantee** of a change.
 It is possible that the timeout was reached, or that there was an idempotent write that does not affect the result.

+## KV

+The KV endpoint is used to expose a simple key/value store.
+This can be used to store service configurations or other meta data in a simple way.
+It has only a single endpoint:

+    /v1/kv/<key>

+This is the only endpoint that is used with the Key/Value store.
+It's use depends on the HTTP method.
+The `GET`, `PUT` and `DELETE` methods are all supported.

+When using the `GET` method, Consul will return the specified key, or if the "?recurse" query parameter is provided, it will return all keys with the given prefix.

+Each object will look like:

+    [
+        {
+            "CreateIndex":100,
+            "ModifyIndex":200,
+            "Key":"zip",
+            "Flags":0,
+            "Value":"dGVzdA=="
+        }
+    ]

+The `CreateIndex` is the internal index value that represents when the entry was created.
+The `ModifyIndex` is the last index that modified this key.
+This index corresponds to the `X-Consul-Index` header value that is returned.
+A blocking query can be used to wait for a value to change.
+If "?recurse" is used, the `X-Consul-Index` corresponds to the latest `ModifyIndex` and so a blocking query waits until any of the listed keys are updated.

+The `Key` is simply the full path of the entry. `Flags` are an opaque unsigned integer that can be attached to each entry.
+The use of this is left totally to the user.
+Lastly, the `Value` is a base64 key value.

+If no entries are found, a 404 code is returned.

+When using the `PUT` method, Consul expects the request body to be the value corresponding to the key.
+There are a number of parameters that can be used with a PUT request:

+* ?flags=\<num\> : This can be used to specify an unsigned value between 0 and 2^64-1.
+It is opaque to the user, but a client application may use it.

+* ?cas=\<index\> : This flag is used to turn the `PUT` into a **Check-And-Set** operation.
+This is very useful as it allows clients to build more complex syncronization primitives on top.
+If the index is 0, then Consul will only put the key if it does not already exist.
+If the index is non-zero, then the key is only set if the index matches the `ModifyIndex` of that key.

+The return value is simply either `true` or `false`.
+If the CAS check fails, then `false` will be returned.

+Lastly, the `DELETE` method can be used to delete a single key or all keys sharing a prefix.
+If the "?recurse" query parameter is provided, then all keys with the prefix are deleted, otherwise only the specified key.

 ## Agent